She was born in a dark place.

 Thunaer was direct and powerful.
 Wotan was mysterious and dark.
 Everybody understood what Thunaer meant.
 Wotan was an entirely different matter.

 Everybody knew them one way or another.
 They called them Thor and Odin in the colder north, but even then, everybody knew.
-Before the migrants came carrying their crosses and ideas of salvation, humans adored the one who carried the hammer and bewared the one who possessed the wisdom.
+Before the migrants came carrying their crosses and ideas of salvation, humans adored the one who carried the hammer and beware the one who possessed the wisdom.
 After all, it was Wotan the one who obtained the thunder, even if his son used it most.

-Maleficent liked to think she was more similar to Thor: strong, imposing, and a true warrior.
+Maleficent liked to think she was more similar to Thunaer: strong, imposing, and a true warrior.
 But, as times passed and she grew, the young fairy understood other things: sacrifices and perverse things would never disappear.
 It was impossible to avoid it.
 Fate was a mysterious and traitorous force, that not even the Old Deities could be saved from.

 Ancient lore stated that Wotan sacrificed himself hanging from a tree and lost an eye in exchange for knowledge.
 Few things in the world came without a price.